amuthansakthivel/PlaywrightFrameworkForWebAndApi/README.md

 * **_My strong recommendation is to avoid Page Object Model or use only the pages to store the locators._**

 E2E UI tests needs to be minimalist and simple.
 If you are writing very few E2E UI test, you may not have the need to use Page Object Model.
-You can simply generate the test using `npx playwright codegen`, improvise the locators by adding new attributes, using user-friendly locators.
+You can simply generate the test using `npx playwright codegen`, improvise the locators by adding new attributes and also by using user-friendly locators.

 **Libraries used:**